Menu

 • any other means set out in the contract

-Notice of cancellation of a contract with a direct seller can be given by any means that allow you to prove that you gave the notice including:
+Notice of cancellation of a direct sales contract can be given by any means that allow you to prove that you gave the notice including:

 • personal service